 Licences you need for your business

-If you are looking to set up your own taxi business, or work as a driver for someone else, you will need to apply for certain licences.
+If you are looking to set up your own taxi business, or work as a driver for an existing company in the borough of Hinckley & Bosworth, you will need to apply for certain licences.

 At a taxi rank, on the street and bookings by phone (Hackney carriage)